passenger94/shoes3/shoesManual_redcarpet01.md

 the other window (for example).
 Different windows, different bindings for the same name.

 This isolates one window from another.
 Some consider this a `good thing`.
-It's not going to change however,  so some say `live with it` [[https://github.com/Shoes3/shoes3/wiki/Poking-in-Shoes.app Poking in Shoes]] explore how to use APP[] and app but it only a starter course in a very long menu.
+It's not going to change however,  so some say `live with it` [Poking in Shoes](https://github.com/Shoes3/shoes3/wiki/Poking-in-Shoes.app) explore how to use APP[] and app but it only a starter course in a very long menu.

 For complex, multi-window Shoes apps that need to share some things and not others it's still unknown best practices.
-There might be more information in [[Structuring]] or on the wiki.
+There might be more information in <span style="color:blue">Structuring</span> or on the wiki.

 #Shoes#

 Shoes is all about drawing windows and the stuff inside those windows.
 Let's focus on the window itself, for now.
-The other sections [[Slots]] and
+The other sections <span style="color:blue">Slots</span> and
-<span style="color:blue"></span> cover everything that goes inside the window.
+<span style="color:blue">Elements</span> cover everything that goes inside the window.

 For here on, the manual reads more like a dictionary.
 Each page is mostly a list of methods you can use for each topic covered.
 The idea is to be very